MirumSG/mirumsg.github.io/_posts/2014-08-26-static-site-generator.markdown

 ## Image Optimization

-Minify PNG, JPEG, GIF and SVG images with imagemin
+Minify PNG, JPEG, GIF and SVG images with imagemin<br/>
 <https://github.com/sindresorhus/gulp-imagemin>

 All PNG, JPEG, GIF and SVG assets will be optimise with this plugins to reduce the file sizes.